South Carolina Accident Reports

 South Carolina Accident Reports - FAQ

-You should file a report if you’re the operator of a vehicle involved in a crash where the damage to any one vehicle or property is over $1000, or if there is an injury to any person.
+You should file an accident report if you’re the operator of a vehicle involved in a crash where the damage to any one vehicle or property is over $1000, or if there is an injury to any person.

-How Long Do I Have to File My Report?
+How Long Do I Have to File My Crash Report?